-The brave Navy Islanders voluntarily undertook this march of nearly five hundred miles, upon their own resources, in the dead of winter, sometimes paddling through mud and mire, at other times through snow ancle deep; enduring the alternate changes of weather, sleet and snow, rain and frost, with as much cheerfulness and determination of purpose as if they were going to take peaceable possession of a land flowing with milk and honey.
+The brave Navy Islanders voluntarily undertook this march of nearly five hundred miles, upon their own resources, in the dead of winter, sometimes paddling through mud and mire, at other times through snow ancle deep enduring the alternate changes of weather, sleet and snow rain and frost, with as much cheerfulness and determination of purpose as if they were going to take peaceable pos session of a land flowing with milk and honey.

-On the second day of their march, through the officiousness of the U. S. officers, Col. Worth, with a detachment of regular troops, seized, at Fredonia, their arms, ordnance and stores, leaving them entirely destitute.
-This was enough to dishearten common men; but not these gallant men, instead of desponding or brooding over their loss, pushed forward, determined not to be diverted from their object by every trifling accident.
+On the second day of their march, through the officious ness of the U.S. officers, Col. Worth, with a detachmen of regular troops, seized, at Fredonia, their arms, ordnane and stores, leaving them entirely destitute.
+This was t nough to dishearten common men; but not these gallar object by every triffing accident.